laanwj/etna_viv/doc/hardware.md

 sampler 0..7 are used as fragment samplers and 8..11 are used as vertex samplers.

 The shaders themselves refer to the absolute shader number; so tex8 is the first texture unit used in a vertex shader.
+The normal TEX instruction can be used to sample textures from a vertex shader.

-It appears that Vivante hw has two texture caches that need to be flushed separately, one for fragment shaders one for vertex shaders (GL.FLUSH_CACHE.TEXTURE and GL.FLUSH_CACHE.TEXTUREVS respectively).
+Vivante hw has two texture caches that need to be flushed separately, one for fragment shaders one for vertex shaders (bits `GL.FLUSH_CACHE.TEXTURE` and `GL.FLUSH_CACHE.TEXTUREVS` respectively).

-This solves a problem with running cubemap_sphere after displacement demo;
+This solves a problem with running `cubemap_sphere` after `displacement` demo;
-it seemed that some leftover cache from using a texture in displacement caused the texture in cubemap_sphere (which is only 1x1x6) to be messed up.
+it seemed that some leftover cache from using a texture in displacement caused the texture in `cubemap_sphere` (which is only 1x1x6) to be messed up (due to containing old values).

+All texture filtering options are allowed for vertex texture fetch.

 XXX maybe figure out if the sampler units are shared between fragment and vertex shaders and thus interchangeable.
 This is not important for GL/Gallium because it already lives with the assumption that vertex and fragment shaders are distinct.

-XXX figure out which texture filtering options are allowed for vertex texture fetch

-XXX figure out wether normal texture2D works or that texture2DLod is needed
+XXX figure out wether normal texture2D works or that texture2DLod is needed.